hej6853/01-Excel-Homework/README.md

 # 01-Excel-Homework
-This is my excel submission for USC Data Analytics Bootcamp
+This is my excel homework submission for USC Data Analytics Bootcamp